HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

 The core parameters for the website can be edited in the `config.toml` configuration file.

-As can be seen in the example `config.toml`, the social/academic networking icons and education qualifications are defined as multiples of `[[params.social]]` and `[[params.about.education]]` respectively.
+As can be seen in the example `config.toml`, the social/academic networking icons are defined as multiples of `[[params.social]]`.
 They can be duplicated or deleted as necessary.

 By default, publications will be displayed in a simple list.
-If you prefer a more detailed list with abstract and image, you can enable the detailed publication list on the homepage by setting `detailed_list = true` under `[params.publications]`.
+If you prefer a more detailed list with abstract and image, you can enable the detailed publication list on the homepage by setting `detailed_list = true` in `content/home/publications.md`.

 For deployment, the `baseURL` variable should be changed to match your website URL such as `baseURL = "http://your-site.org/"`.
 The example Disqus commenting variable should be cleared (e.g. `disqusShortname = ""`) or set to your own Disqus shortname to enable commenting.
 To enable Google Analytics, add your tracking code in `config.toml` similarly to `googleAnalytics = "UA-12345678-9"`.